It's never easy to go through a divorce. When a divorce moves to court, it can be especially difficult.

 Listen to Your Attorney

 Your attorney will prepare you well in advance of your court appearance.
-They should arm you with the knowledge necessary to remain composed throughout the trial.
-Your attorney knows best.
+They will arm you with the knowledge necessary to remain composed throughout the trial.
 You should use their advice to act appropriately and set yourself up for success in family court.

 You don't have to be intimidated in divorce court.
 By following these rules, you can remain respectful and behaved during your divorce trial.